SOUND SYSTEMRENTALS

 Blockchain Can Help Continue The Direct to Consumer Model

-Justin Bieber, Charlie Puth, Carly Rae Jepsen, Machine Gun Kelly, Alessia Cara, James Bay, and 5 Seconds of Summer, have more in common than international stardom.
+Justin Bieber, Charlie Puth, Carly Rae Jepsen, Machine Gun Kelly, Alessia Cara, James Bay, and 5 Seconds of Summer have more in common than international stardom.
 Each worked as an independent group or artist sharing musical content directly through platforms like YouTube.
 While these stars eventually signed with record labels, other artists are eschewing major labels altogether.

 This is where companies like Ujo can really make major changes.
 Their business model allows artists to sell music directly to consumers.
 Then, thanks to blockchain and smart contracts, the process of paying out royalties is handled automatically and in a cost-efficient manner.